freedomofpress/securedrop/docs/development/setup_development.rst

 repository.
 This container has no security hardening or monitoring.

 To get started, you can try the following:

-.. note:: Both the parent directory and a sub-directory are named 'securedrop.'
-To get started you'll need to cd into the sub-directory.

 .. code:: sh